 - Warning.
 Written notice to a Student or Student organization that continued or further violations of any university policy, rule, or regulation within a specific period of time (not to exceed one calendar year) may result in an additional response from the university.
 Warnings may require specific conditions to be completed.

 - Probation.
-Probationary periods indicate that a Student or Student organization is no longer in good standing with the university and that further violations during the probation (not to exceed two calendar years) may result in extension of the probationary period, additional conditions, or suspension or expulsion.
+Probationary periods indicate that a Student or Student organization is no longer in good standing with the university and that further violations during the probation (not to exceed two calendar years) may result in extension of the probationary period, additional conditions, suspension or expulsion.
 During the period of probation, specific conditions may be assigned.
 All assigned conditions are required to be completed before their deadlines.
 If a Student organization with a national affiliation (e.g., a Greek-letter organization) is found responsible for misconduct and is placed on a status of Probation, RIT will inform the national office of the decision.

 - Expulsion.
 Expulsion is a permanent involuntary separation of a Student from the university.
 Under typical circumstances, readmission is not possible.

 - Social Probation.
-A Student organization on Social Probation is not permitted to hold any social functions (e.g., parties) for a specified period of time.
+A Student organization on Social Probation is not permitted to hold any organized social functions (e.g., parties) for a specified period of time.

 - Disaffiliation.
 Disaffiliation is a permanent involuntary process to revoke recognition of a university organization that has a charter.

 - Conditions.
-A condition is a response to provide the Student or Student organization with experiences from which to learn.
+A condition is a response to provide the Student or Student Organization with experiences from which to learn.
 Any condition may be required of a Student or Student organization, and may include the following: community restitution, substance abuse education and/or evaluation, Reflection and Development seminar attendance, research or reflection paper, letter of apology, university housing probation, removal from housing, and loss of housing renewal privileges.

 - Interim Suspension or Restrictions.
-This action assigned by the Director of the Center for Student Conduct, or designee, is a temporary suspension of certain rights or privileges during the conduct process.
-An interim suspension may be broad and all-inclusive or may be specific to a location and/or function to ensure the physical or emotional safety and well-being of members of the university community, the Student’s own physical or emotional safety and well-being, the preservation of university property, or safety and order on university premises.
+This action assigned by the director of the Center for Student Conduct and Conflict Resolution, or designee, is a temporary suspension of certain rights or privileges during the conduct process.
+An interim suspension may be broad and all-inclusive or may be specific to a location and/or function to ensure the physical or emotional safety and well-being of members of the university community, the Student’s own physical or emotional safety and well-being, or the preservation of university property, or safety and order on university premises.
 An interim suspension, interim removal from university housing, or other interim restriction, may be imposed before, during, or after the commencement of a conduct hearing, or during the appeal process.
 A Student or Student organization subject to interim suspension or other restrictions will receive written or electronic notice of the suspension or restrictions imposed, as well as the notice of the process for resolving the interim restrictions.
 The interim suspension or restrictions will remain in effect until the conduct process is resolved.